Mia1011/project-tech_salary/README.md

 # Tech Company Salary-based Analysis Project
 This project aims to explore the reasons influencing salaries within the tech industry.
-By analyzing a dataset from an anonymous tech company, I delved into the correlations and patterns between salary levels and various factors.
+By analyzing a dataset from an anonymous tech company, we delve into the correlations and patterns between salary levels and various factors.

 ## Background
 During my exchange program in Germany, I acquired proficiency in the R programming language through Biostatistics course.
 Inspired by a podcast's discussion on gender-salary dynamics and driven by my aspiration to work in the tech industry, I embarked on this project.